83 km of karst,the bend on the20-yuan note.

 We name the spot.

-Around 11, we slow the boat at the Xingping bend, the karst silhouette on the back of the twenty-yuan note.
-The captain hands you a banknote so you can hold it to the view.
-Most cruises pass through this bend without slowing.
+Around 11:00 we slow the boat at the Xingping bend.
+This is the karst silhouette on the back of the twenty-yuan note.
+The captain hands you a note so you can hold it up to the view.
+Most cruises pass through without slowing.

 Lunch on the top deck